The Canceled Special Flight to Wright Field Gets Uncanceled

 clearly said the flight was no longer needed?

-the debris.
-In their eagerness to label the Roswell incident a "non-event" not worthy of further
+about the debris.
+In their eagerness to label the Roswell incident a "non-event" not worthy

 So first, the Air Force states that the materials "were not readily recognizable as anything special (only the purpose was special) and the recovered debris itself was unclassified."
 But the very next thing they discuss is the continuation of the supposedly cancelled flight to Wright Field for further identification of the very same unspecial, unclassified debris.
 The Air Force debunkers try to have it both ways!